z0gg3r/pmb/README.md

 	* gtk3

+	* curl

 **Build dependencies:**

 	* libsqlite3-dev

 	* libgtk-3-dev

+	* libcurl4-openssl

 	To build, just clone the repository, cd to it and type make

 **TODO:**

-	* Add favicon support to Gtk intrface.

-	* Allow keyboard configuration to Gtk interface.
+	* Allow keybind customization to Gtk interface.

 	* And a lot more ...